egilsster/project-setup-part1/README.md

 }
 ```

-require is a commonjs syntax, it basically takes everything inside the required file and puts it where you require it.
+require is a common js syntax, it basically takes everything inside the required file and puts it where you require it.
 We need to add a definition for it because its not a typescript syntax.
 Create typings.d.ts inside src:

 ```sh
 declare function require(string: string): string;